Dragon Ball Super: Broly: Premiere

 The world premiere of Dragon Ball Super: Broly was held at the Nippon Budokan in Chiyoda, Tokyo on November 14, 2018.
 This event was limited to only 1,000 guests that were selected via lottery through Weekly Shōnen Jump No.47 and the December V Jump.
-Broly was open nationwide in Japan on December 14, 2018, while Funimation's English dub had its world premiere at TCL Chinese Theatre in Los Angeles on December 13 followed by its United States and Canada release a month later on January 16, 2019, by Funimation Films.
+Broly was open nationwide in Japan on December 14, 2018, while Funimation's English dub had its world premiere at TCL Chinese Theatre in Los Angeles on December 13 of that same year, followed by its United States and Canada release a month later on January 16, 2019, by Funimation Films.
 The film was screened in Bangladesh by Star Cineplex on January 18, 2019, making it the first anime as well as Dragon Ball film to release in the country's theater.
 In the United Kingdom and Ireland, Manga Entertainment screened the film theatrically from January 23, 2019.
 In Australia and New Zealand, Madman Entertainment screened the film theatrically from January 24, 2019, and also screened the IMAX and 4DX versions of the film in select cinemas.
 20th Century Fox released the film theatrically in the Philippines on January 30, 2019.
-On February 28, 2019, both Hong Kong and Italy projected the film theatrically through distributors Neofilms and Anime Factory respectively.
-In the France, Viz Media Europe screened the film theatrically from March 13, 2019.
-PVR Cinemas released the film in India on March 29, 2019, making it the second film of its franchise to be theatrically released in India.
-In China, the film premiered theatrically on May 24, 2019.

 Distribution

-The film was distributed in Japan by Toei Company in cooperation with the Japanese branch of 20th Century Fox, who also handled distribution in some international territories making it the last film in the franchise co-distributed by Fox due the dissolution of the Japanese branch absorbed by Disney Japan in September 2020.
+The film was distributed in Japan by Toei in cooperation with the Japanese branch of 20th Century Fox, who also handled distribution in some international territories making it the last film in the franchise co-distributed by Fox due the dissolution of the Japanese branch absorbed by Disney Japan in September 2020.
 On July 7, 2018, Funimation bought the film's international rights in the United States and Canada.
 In addition to regular screenings, it is also screened in IMAX, MX4D, and 4DX.
 The film is the first anime to be screened in IMAX in the United States, with a limited projection beginning January 16, 2019.